Harris And Trump Push For Every Vote With Just 14 Days To Go - UrduPoint

 About 18 million Americans have already voted by mail or in person -- representing more than 10 percent of the total in 2020 -- and turnout could well be the deciding factor in who wins the White House.

+The former president still refuses to accept his defeat at the polls four years ago and is expected to reject the result in November if he loses again -- potentially pitching the United States into chaos.

+While speaking at the event, Trump, whose anti-migrant rhetoric has grown more extreme by the day, called the border the "biggest problem," falsely claiming the Biden administration was flying "big, beautiful Boeing jets right over the border with hundreds of thousands of illegal migrants."

-Some polls appear to be giving Trump, who at 78 is the oldest nominee from a major party in US history, a slight edge recently -- but all within the margin of error.
+Some polls appear to be giving the Republican, who at 78 is the oldest nominee from a major party in US history, a slight edge recently -- but all within the margin of error.

-The former president still refuses to accept his 2020 election defeat to outgoing President Joe Biden and is expected to reject the result if he loses -- potentially pitching the United States into chaos.

 - The Obama factor -

-Harris -- the vice president who only threw herself into the race in July, when Biden made the stunning decision to drop out -- will give a interview to NBC on Tuesday.
+Harris -- the vice president who only entered the race in July when Biden made the stunning decision to drop out -- will give an interview to NBC on Tuesday.

-The 60-year-old, who celebrated her birthday over the weekend, will also deploy two of her party's most popular emissaries onto the campaign trail: Barack and Michelle Obama.
+The 60-year-old is also deploying two of her party's most popular emissaries onto the campaign trail: Barack and Michelle Obama.

-The former Democratic president and first lady will appear at various rallies in the coming days -- sometimes with Harris -- in three of the seven most hotly contested swing states that are likely to decide the outcome.
+The former Democratic president and first lady will appear at various rallies in the coming days in three of the seven most hotly contested swing states that are likely to decide the election's outcome.

-Trump, whose anti-migrant rhetoric is becoming coarser and more extreme by the day, will take part in a roundtable discussion with Latino voters at one of his Florida properties.
+Rapper Eminem, who grew up in Detroit, will introduce Barack Obama at a Harris campaign event in the Motor City on Tuesday, according to US media.

-The Republican will then fly to North Carolina, another swing state where he also campaigned on Monday, for an event that is supposed to be devoted to the economy.
+After his Florida appearance, Trump is set to fly to North Carolina, for an event that is supposed to be devoted to the economy.

 One recent televised town hall veered into a surreal, impromptu music session as Trump abandoned discussion of the election to play his favorite hits while swaying on stage.